Ashwin001-fr/Ashwin001-fr/README.md

 ---

 ## 🧑‍💻 About Me
-I like working on robots that can sense, plan, and act — building navigation and perception systems, experimenting with planning and control, and tying everything together on embedded hardware and in simulation environments.
+I like working on robots that can sense, plan, and act - building navigation and perception systems, experimenting and testing it in simulation engines, and tying everything together on embedded hardware.

 ---